frcnextinnovation/NI-Programming-Guide/README.md

 ### 2.2 Formatting

-- Our format style follow the Google's format style of Java, you can check it here: [Google Java Style Guide - Formatting](https://google.github.io/styleguide/javaguide.html#s4-formatting).
+- NI's format style follow the Google's format style of Java, you can check it here: [Google Java Style Guide - Formatting](https://google.github.io/styleguide/javaguide.html#s4-formatting).
 - In fact all formatting works can be done by the Extension -- [google-java-format](https://marketplace.visualstudio.com/items?itemName=ilkka.google-java-format).

 ### 2.3 Naming